 About The Author

-Dr. Riki Robbins, Ph.D. is a sex and relationship consultant in private practice in California.
+Dr. Riki Robbins, Ph.D. was a sex and relationship consultant in private practice in California.
 She is the author of: "Betrayed!
 How You Can Restore Sexual Trust and Rebuild Your Life", "Negotiating Love: How Women and Men Can Resolve Their Differences", and co-author of "Let Me Count the Ways: Discovering Great Sex Without Intercourse".
-Ms. Robbins died at her home in Berkeley on August 3, 2000 of breast cancer.
+Ms. Robbins died of breast cancer, at her home in Berkeley, on August 3, 2000.